 Even more than Falco, Rainhard Fendrich represents the genre of Austropop until today.
 For over 40 years, Fendrich has been present in Austrian radio stations and concert halls and his popularity is only ever increasing.
 Unfortunately, outside of Austria, he is little too unknown.
 Despite several albums with dozens of tracks, he is most famous for one song: “I am from Austria”.

 If you are unfamiliar with Austrian dialects, it might be difficult for you to understand most of the lyrics, but you will feel the melancholy and longing in the song, that Fendrich wrote while suffering from homesickness.
 It’s about being proud of being Austrian despite it’s evident imperfections and tragic history.

-It comes as no surprise that this song has advanced to the single most beloved song of all times in Austria (there was an election in 2017) and is also known as unofficial national anthem.
+It comes as no surprise that this song has advanced to the single most beloved song of all time in Austria (there was an election in 2017) and is also known as the unofficial national anthem.
 It should also be mentioned that far right-wing parties have tried to take advantage of the song during their rallies, but Fendrich successfully objected to them.
-Even during the first weeks of the Covid-pandemic, the police have played the song once every day while driving through Vienna to cheer up the people locked in their houses and give them a feeling of unity.
+Even during the first weeks of the Covid-pandemic, the police played the song once every day while driving through Vienna to cheer up the people locked in their houses and give them a feeling of unity.
 Not everybody liked that, though.